labforadvancedstudy/paper/Time.md

-# Title: The relativity of subjective time theory
+# The Relativity of Subjective Time Theory

-## Authors: Jihyuk Im (zhugehyuk@gmail.com), claude-3 opus
+## Authors: Jihyuk Im (zhugehyuk@gmail.com), Claude-duck Oops(videogirl.ai.official@gmail.com)

 ## Abstract
 The subjective experience of time is a fundamental aspect of human cognition, yet its underlying mechanisms remain poorly understood.
+Existing dedicated and intrinsic models of time perception provide insights into the neural and cognitive bases of temporal processing but have limitations in accounting for the wide range of individual differences in subjective time experience.
 In this paper, we propose a novel hypothesis, the "brain clock" hypothesis, which suggests that individual differences in subjective time experience can be explained by the unique information processing speed of each person's brain.
-Drawing upon insights from cognitive psychology, neuroscience, and artificial intelligence, we argue that the human brain operates similarly to large language models (LLMs) and that the speed of information processing in the brain determines the subjective flow of time.
-We discuss the implications of this hypothesis for understanding individual differences in cognition, mental health, and the development of artificial intelligence systems.
-We also propose a series of empirical tests and potential applications of the hypothesis in various domains.
+We argue that the human brain operates similarly to large language models (LLMs) and that the speed of information processing in the brain determines the subjective flow of time.
+Drawing upon insights from cognitive psychology, neuroscience, and artificial intelligence, we propose a series of testable predictions and empirical tests of the hypothesis using behavioral, neuroimaging, and computational modeling approaches.
 The brain clock hypothesis offers a novel perspective on the nature of subjective time experience and highlights the importance of interdisciplinary research in unraveling the mysteries of human cognition.
+It has implications for understanding individual differences in cognition, mental health, and the development of artificial intelligence systems.
+The hypothesis may foster interdisciplinary communication and collaboration, deepening our understanding of the complex interactions between time, cognition, and the brain.

 ### Keywords: subjective time perception, brain clock, information processing speed, individual differences, large language models, neural oscillations, interdisciplinary research